 The Municipal Court has jurisdiction over Class C misdemeanors filed by the Marble Falls Police Department and exclusive jurisdiction over violations of City Ordinances that occur in the territorial jurisdiction of the City and on property owned by the City in the City's extraterritorial jurisdiction.
 Fines may be provided for violations relating to fire safety, zoning, public health, and sanitation.
 Municipal Courts have limited civil jurisdiction and are able to assess civil penalties for owners of dangerous dogs.
-Marble Falls Municipal Court also has jurisdiction over all the Fail to Attend School cases in the Marble Falls Independent School District.
+Marble Falls Municipal Court also has been designated the Truancy Court for the Marble Falls ISD and has jurisdiction over all the Truant Conduct cases filed in the district.

-The Municipal Judge also serves as magistrate of the State.
-In this capacity, the Municipal Judge has authority to issue warrants for the apprehension and arrests of persons charged with the commission of an offense.
+The Municipal Judge also serves as a magistrate of the State.
+In this capacity, the Municipal Judge has the authority to issue warrants for the apprehension and arrest of persons charged with the commission of an offense.
 As a magistrate, the Municipal Judge may issue emergency protection orders, hold preliminary hearings, discharge an accused, or remand the accused to jail and set bail.

 The judge is not an adversary and must decide questions only on the basis of law.
 He or she must never assume the role of prosecutor or of defense counsel nor act as a special advisor to the police or as a rubber stamp of law enforcement.
 The judge must never be influenced by the city to produce revenue or to enforce laws selectively.